cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 * Launch a z/OS user program
 * Write/read user-defined data to/from the z/OS user program
 * Be notified of when the z/OS user program has ended

+## TSO Command API

+The Compuware Topaz API provides users with methods to programmatically submit TSO commands The following actions are provided regarding TSO commands

+* Execute a TSO command

 ## Dependencies